tdbianco/starter-hugo-academic/content/post/2021-10-21-heterogeneus-variance-in-multilevel-mixed-models/index.en.md

 ![](images/Screenshot%202021-10-22%20at%2010.52.32.png)

 The variance of group P is a little lower, because the variable `Days` is carrying some of that weight - *because time never stands still.
-Ya know?*
+Ya know?*[^2]

+[^2]: Jet Black from Cowboy Bebop on adding weights to mixed models.

 ![](images/CC--h5zp62I4cOD72ItcBpHHTMVGtdBSUVxu_Au7Fqs.png)